 That's why when we stumbled upon Trifecta Nutrition, I was excited to try them out.

-There are a lot of premade meal delivery services out there these days—from Freshly to Factor Meals.
+There are a lot of premade meal delivery services out there these days—from Factor Meals to Fresh n Lean.
 But not a lot of them are geared specifically towards health and fitness the way that Trifecta Nutrition is.

 Today I'm going to share with you our thoughts of their prepared meal delivery service, having used them all the way back in 2017 to how they stack up now.